sanjeevirajm/JSONExtensions/README.md

 # JSONExtensions
 JSONExtensions - JSONUtils for Android

-It has these utility methods
+It has these utility methods.
+Helps to make manual json parsing concise and easier to read.

 fun JSONArray.forEachIndexed(lambda: (index: Int) -> Unit)